Land Use & Resource Classes

 • Only available on land equipped for irrigation (from GAEZ dataset)

-• Higher yields but requires blue water (see Crop Production for water constraints)
+• Higher yields but consumes blue water (see Crop Production for water constraints)

-For each optimization region and resource class, the model maintains separate land variables for rainfed and irrigated production.
-These compete for the same physical land, so the model includes constraints ensuring that total rainfed + irrigated land in a class doesn’t exceed available area.
+For each region and resource class, the model maintains separate land variables for rainfed and irrigated production.

 Land Use Change

-When the model allocates more land to agriculture than is currently used, this represents land use change (LUC).
-The environmental impacts of LUC (carbon emissions from clearing vegetation) are captured in the objective function.
+When the model allocates more land to agriculture than the existing baseline, this represents land use change (LUC).
+The environmental impacts—primarily carbon emissions from clearing vegetation—are captured via efficiency coefficients on the conversion links.

-Key configuration parameters for land use aggregation (in config/default.yaml):
+Key configuration parameters for land use (in config/default.yaml):

 aggregation: